pingcap/docs-cn/op-guide/offline-ansible-deployment.md

         ansible_user = tidb
         ```

-    2. Connect to the network and download TiDB binary to the Control Machine.
+    2. Use the `local_prepare.yml` playbook, and each cluster component in the downloads directory is examined, copied and extracted.

         ```
         ansible-playbook local_prepare.yml